adskinner/portfolio/_drafts/2019-03-09-Allison-SEO-Basics-Series-Pt-1.md

 I should start by saying that I do not consider myself an SEO expert.
 There are agencies and professionals that do SEO full-time.

-However, I do consider myself SEO smart.
+However, I do consider myself SEO *smart*.

 I focus on organic (aka FREE) search growth for my clients.
 I do this through on-page SEO optimization.
 I then equip my clients with advice and tools to continue their SEO growth.